partiql/partiql-lang-kotlin/docs/user/GettingStarted.md

 # Getting Started

-\SqlName provides an interactive shell, or Read Eval Print Loop (REPL), that allows users to write and evaluate \SqlName queries.
+PartiQL provides an interactive shell, or Read Eval Print Loop (REPL), that allows users to write and evaluate PartiQL queries.

 ## Prerequisites

-\SqlName requires the Java Runtime (JVM) to be installed on your machine.
+PartiQL requires the Java Runtime (JVM) to be installed on your machine.
 You can obtain the *latest* version of the Java Runtime from either

 1. [OpenJDK](https://openjdk.java.net/install/), and [OpenJDK for Windows](https://developers.redhat.com/products/openjdk)
 1. [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html)

-## Download the \SqlName REPL
+## Download the PartiQL REPL

 Each [release](https://github.com/partiql/partiql-lang-kotlin/releases)
-of \SqlName comes with an archive that contains the \SqlName REPL as a zip file.
+of PartiQL comes with an archive that contains the PartiQL REPL as a zip file.

 1. [Download](https://github.com/partiql/partiql-lang-kotlin/releases/download/v0.1.0-alpha/partiql-cli-0.1.0.zip)